On Macra, sim registration and CIRMS

 And this brings up a similar issue on Macra’s Consolidated ICT Regulatory Management System (CIRMS).
 The CIRMS is a system used to monitor mobile network operators, including aspects like quality of service, revenue assurance, fraud and spectrum management.
 Macra announced that it had purchased the system a couple of years ago.

-Mobile operators tired and failed to block the system from being implemented.
-They claimed CIRMS would violate the privacy of subscribers but the High Court ruled mid-2017 that Macra can proceed with the monitoring system and that its use was a lawful limitation to the right to privacy, information and freedom of expression.
+Mobile operators tried and failed to block the system from being implemented.
+They claimed CIRMS would violate the privacy of subscribers, but the High Court ruled in mid-2017 that Macra can proceed with the monitoring system and that its use was a lawful limitation to the right to privacy, information and freedom of expression.
 The Court said that the Communications Act empowers Macra to monitor the activities of its licensees to fulfil its statutory obligations.

-By the way, does the Communication Act criminalise sending and promotion of hoax messages?
+By the way, does the Communication Act criminalise the sending and promotion of hoax messages?

 To receive a monthly roundup of stories from the #LifeUnbound blog and other gems subscribe below.